abduldoesramen/abduldoesramen.github.io/md Files/ReactBlog01.md

 #### _<u>Pure and Inpure Functions</u>_:<br>

-A Pure Function has two characteristics:
+A <u>Pure Function</u> has two characteristics:

 - It will always return the same result if given the same arguments, no matter how many time it is called.
 - It has no side effects.
-  - A side effect is when a function creates some kind of effect outside of its scope (e.g. setting a variable outside its scope).
+  - A <u>side effect</u> is when a function creates some kind of effect outside of its scope (e.g. setting a variable outside its scope).

+The below code shows a pure function:

 ```
 const pureFunc = (a, b) => {